eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-12.md

 ## Recap

-We have implemented an upstream server for incoming connections to port 8001.
+- We have implemented an upstream server for incoming connections to port 8001.

 ## Learning Objectives

-We would be implementing a file server for incoming connections to port 8002.
+- We will be implementing a file server for incoming connections to port 8002.

 ## Introduction